Which Controller Upgrades Do I Actually Need?

 If you have drift or poor control, feel upgrades should not be your first spend.
 Fix control first, then chase clicks.

-Best if you want the biggest obvious improvement without spending loads.
+Best value if you want the biggest obvious improvement.

 • Optional: shorter trigger pull / stops